jpjpjp/analyze-property/README.md

     jupyter notebook

 This will open up a page in your default browser.
-From there choose the file `analyze_property_transactions.ipynb`.
 It should look something like:

 ![Initial Jupyter Page](/tutorial_images/InitialJupyterPage.png)

+From there click the link for the file `analyze_property_transactions.ipynb`.
+It should open in a new tab.

 Once this file is open you can begin running the spending analysis, cell by cell.
 In the tab that Jupyter opened for you when you selected the notebook, click and highlight the very first cell, it should look something like:

 ![First Jupyter Cell](/tutorial_images/JupyterFirstCell.png)

-Note that it sets the input file to "transactions.csv".
-This was generated in the step above, but you can change it to whatever you like.
+Note that it sets the input file to "transactions.csv", but you can change it to whatever you named your transaction file.
 Similarly, the variable CATEGORY is set to 'Label'.
 If, for example you have a dedicated mint account for your property and categorize directly in mint, you can change this to 'Category'.

 With the cell highlighted, run the cell either by clicking on the Run button or by using the keyboard shortcut Shift+Enter.